codeKk21/Classification-Optimization-technique/README.md

 # classification
-Used different approaches to find the best model for clasiification of data set in 2 categories Language used :- Octave ( Version 3.8.1 )
+Used different approaches to find the best model for clasiification of data set in 2 categories
+# Language used :- Octave ( Version 3.8.1 )
-Packages Used :- Statistics
+# Packages Used :- Statistics
- Optimization
+ # Optimization
-Algorithm Used :- SVM ( with Gaussian Kernel)
+# Algorithm Used :- SVM ( with Gaussian Kernel)
- Logistic Regression ( Discriminant analysis )
+  Logistic Regression
   Deep Neural Network
-Steps used by me to reach upto my model on the given training set are :-
+# Steps used by me to reach upto my model on the given training set are :-
 1. First i started training my model of logistic regression algorithm with the some percentage of randomly selected training example form the given training dataset and on the same instant checking the accuracy with some new unselected dataset to find the best regularizing parameter